Skip to main content

 Secret Weapon Miniatures

-Important note: Secret Weapon Miniatures announced in August 2021 that they re going out of business.
+Important note: Secret Weapon Miniatures announced in August 2021 that they are going out of business.
 I acquired a few minis I was interested in from resellers and an order from Secret Weapon themselves as part of their going out of business sale.
 They seem like a good company and I’ve heard nothing but good from them.

 Secret Weapon had a pretty wide range of bases with various themes.
 The Flight Deck base shown at left is a strong contender for my project, but I’ll have to accept that the base is pretty close to 60mm across the top unless the bevel is counted, which adds another 5mm.